apache/kylin/README.md

 =============
 In order to allow users to try Kylin easily, we provide a docker image for Kylin.

 Just run the following commands in your terminal.
-After 3~5 mins, you can access Kylin WebUI http://127.0.0.1:7070/kylin/login in your browser.
+After 3~5 mins, you can access Kylin WebUI http://127.0.0.1:7070/kylin/login in your browser with ADMIN/KYLIN.

 1. pull docker image
 ```shell